ATFunded Pro Rules

 Consistency Threshold

-In the Phase 1 of ATFunded Pro, you must follow the consistency rule.
-Consistency limit is set at 30%.
+In Phase 1 of ATFunded Pro, you must follow the Consistency Rule, which has a limit of 30%.

-Your best trading day must not make more than 30% of your total profit target.
+Your best trading day cannot make more than 30% of your total profit target.

 If it does, we will raise your profit target.
-Then, we recalculate your top day’s profit so it is only 30% of the new target.
+It will be recalculated so that your top day’s profit becomes 30% of the new target.

-After that, the Consistency Rule will apply to the new (higher) profit target.
+After that, the Consistency Rule applies to the new, higher profit target.

 Important: Only closed trades from each day are counted for the consistency check.